karaebest/MLP-CNN-ImageClassification/README.md

 # Classification of Image Data with Multilayer Perceptron and Convolutional Neural Networks

-This project involves the implementation of a multilayer perceptron (MLP) for image classification and experimentation with convolutional neural networks (CNNs) using pre-trained models.
+This project involves the implementation of three MLP models with backpropagation and mini-batch stochastic gradient descent to classify the CIFAR-10 image dataset.
+The accuracy of the MLP models was reported for normalized and unnormalized data, different numbers of hidden layers (zero, one, and two layers), various activation functions (ReLu, tanh, and leaky-ReLu), and other hyperparameters.
+The performance of the MLP models was compared to that of a CNN model with two convolutional and two fully connected layers created with the TensorFlow library.